Customer Service Culture: 7 Effective Ways to Build It [+ Examples]

 If your team doesn't have psychological safety, they won't feel empowered to try new things or communicate effectively.

-This means that people might not speak up about amazing ideas they have or admit when they've made a mistake.
-To truly empower your team to bring their best selves to work, they have to feel safe at work.
+This means that people might refrain from speaking up about unique ideas they have or admitting when they’ve made a mistake.
+To truly empower your team to bring their best selves to work, they must feel safe at work.
 They should feel safe to make mistakes and learn.

-Pro Tip: To build psychological safety, you can work on inclusion in your team meetings or conduct team activities that are meant to help build camaraderie.
+Pro tip: To build psychological safety, you can work on inclusion in your team meetings or conduct team activities meant to help build camaraderie.

 With psychological safety, employees will have the freedom to provide constructive feedback.
-This means that you have to listen to your employees and take their feedback seriously.
+This means you must listen to your employees and take their feedback seriously.

 5. Invest in professional development.

-Pro Tip: Your employees should be knowledgeable about your product or service.
-To empower them to do this, you should be providing continuous professional development opportunities.
+Pro tip: Your employees should be knowledgeable about your product or service.
+To empower them to do this, you should provide continuous professional development opportunities.

 6. Reward and provide feedback for employees.

 Your customer service culture should incentivize employees to follow through on your values in their interactions with your customers.
-To do this, reward employees who are providing excellent customer service and tell them what they're doing right.
+To do this, reward employees who provide excellent customer service and tell them what they’re doing right.

-On the other hand, if employees aren't quite grasping a concept, provide constructive feedback so they can improve.
-By doing this, you'll help reinforce what you want your customer service culture to be.
+On the other hand, if employees aren’t quite grasping a concept, provide constructive feedback so they can improve.
+Doing this will help reinforce what you want your customer service culture to be.

-Pro Tip: Don't wait until your team members' annual performance reviews to give them feedback.
-Make a commitment to check in at least twice a year, if not every quarter, about what they're doing well and what they can do to grow.
+Pro tip: Don’t wait until your team members’ annual performance reviews to give them feedback.
+Commit to checking in at least twice a year, if not every quarter, about what they’re doing well and what they can do to grow.

 7. Define and reinforce your culture.